Trump Is Setting Up His New VA Secretary to Fail

 For roughly the first year of his administration, Trump thought that person was David Shulkin, a physician who was the department’s undersecretary for health under President Obama.
 But as Shulkin fought Trump administration proposals to privatize services provided by the VA and faced a scandal over a trip to Europe in recent weeks, it became apparent that Trump had soured on him.
 On Wednesday evening he announced via tweet that Shulkin was out, and he’d tapped Rear Admiral Ronny Jackson, the White House physician, to lead the department.

 White House officials spent Thursday fending off questions about whether Jackson, who currently oversees about two dozen people in the White House medical office, is really up to the task of modernizing an agency that employs 370,000 people and operates 1,243 health facilities.
-New reports on how Trump reached the decision suggest he made a snap call and didn’t properly alert his staff – which does a disservice to both Jackson and the nine million veterans who receive care though the VA.
+New reports on how Trump reached the decision suggest he made a snap call and didn’t properly alert his staff — which does a disservice to both Jackson and the 9 million veterans who receive care though the VA.

 Trump has been on a firing spree of late, and it seemed fairly likely that Shulkin would be next.
 According to the Washington Post, the plan was to announce on Wednesday that Shulkin would leave the administration, and Robert Wilkie, undersecretary for defense personnel and readiness at the Defense Department, would serve in his place until Trump had settled on a nominee.
 But Trump scrapped that plan with a tweet announcing Jackson’s selection.